 - To make vegan: For plant based protein bars, use a vegan vanilla protein powder.

-- To make nut-free: Sub in wow butter, sunflower seed or pumpkin seed butter instead of the peanut butter and use a rice milk or soy milk instead of almond milk.
+- To make nut-free: Sub in wow butter, sunflower seed or pumpkin seed butter instead of the peanut butter and use regular cow’s milk, rice milk or soy milk instead of almond milk.

 - 3-Ingredient Banana Oatmeal Bars